International Virtual Exchange

 Length & purpose of exchange: 4-week intercultural communication project

-International partner: Rosario University, Bogota, Columbia
+International partner: Rosario University, Bogota, Colombia

-Overview of exchange and objectives: This project gave students the opportunity to engage in an asynchronous intercultural communication project with peers from Rosario University in Bogota, Columbia.
-Prior to the project, students read scholarship on Columbian history, politics, and art.
+Overview of exchange and objectives: This project gave students the opportunity to engage in an asynchronous intercultural communication project with peers from Rosario University in Bogota, Colombia.
+Prior to the project, students read scholarship on Colombian history, politics, and art.
 Each GVSU student was then paired with one or two partners from Rosario University.
 Over the course of four weeks, student groups recorded one weekly video using FlipGrid software in which they explained a “cultural artifact” (i.e., an object they determined to hold cultural significance), and then asked and answered a series of questions related to the object.
 Students found the new connections meaningful, with one student in particular stating that it was the first time in his life he had spoken to someone from another country.

-Will students register for the course at GVSU or the partnering institution?
+Will students register for the course at GVSU or the

-Students from both universities register for the courses through their home campus.
+universities register for the courses through their home campus.

 Will IVE work with my course?